How to commit code from your phone

 Then you won’t be able to load source-control state from the repo.
 At that point your options are:

-Happier doesn’t make network or machine availability issues disappear — it just gives you a better control surface when the machine is reachable.
+Happier doesn’t make network or machine availability issues disappear — it just makes it easier to keep the workflow moving from your phone when the machine is reachable.

 Next steps